Comet: Oort cloud

+Kuiper Belt

+Closer towards the Sun, the Kuiper Belt is another reservoir of inactive comets.

-Fate of comets
+Fate

+The most common fate for a comet is ejection from the solar system, followed by random disintegration, tidal disruptions, loss of volatiles on the surface, and collision with large bodies in the Solar System.

 Departure (ejection) from Solar System

 If a comet is traveling fast enough, it may leave the Solar System.
 Such comets follow the open path of a hyperbola, and as such, they are called hyperbolic comets.
 Solar comets are only known to be ejected by interacting with another object in the Solar System, such as Jupiter.
 An example of this is Comet C/1980 E1, which was shifted from an orbit of 7.1 million years around the Sun, to a hyperbolic trajectory, after a 1980 close pass by the planet Jupiter.
 Interstellar comets such as 1I/ʻOumuamua, 2I/Borisov and 3I/ATLAS never orbited the Sun and therefore do not require a 3rd-body interaction to be ejected from the Solar System.

 Extinction

+Dormant or extinct comets have lost their volatile surface material.
+Eventually most of the volatile material contained in a comet nucleus evaporates, and the comet becomes a small, dark, inert lump of rock or rubble that can resemble an asteroid.
+Since comet orbits are stable longer than the time scale for the comet to lose material, many such extinct comets are expected to exist in the Solar system.

 Jupiter-family comets and long-period comets appear to follow very different fading laws.
 The JFCs are active over a lifetime of about 10,000 years or ~1,000 orbits whereas long-period comets fade much faster.
 Only 10% of the long-period comets survive more than 50 passages to small perihelion and only 1% of them survive more than 2,000 passages.
-Eventually most of the volatile material contained in a comet nucleus evaporates, and the comet becomes a small, dark, inert lump of rock or rubble that can resemble an asteroid.
 Some asteroids in elliptical orbits are now identified as extinct comets.
 Roughly six percent of the near-Earth asteroids are thought to be extinct comet nuclei.